Listen, Love: I Hate You

 Please, I beg.
 Don’t do this.
 Do not steal my first love’s kiss.
 And you’re somewhere, drunk and high, let someone else take hold and try.

 Try to fix the things that be.
-Look through this window, you will see.
+Look through this window, you’ll see.
 The trust that lived ‘tween me and you?
 I’m sorry dear, but here’s the truth.

 You’re toxic and you bring me under – there is no light that births your thunder.
 You’re nothing but a plague on men.
 Your mem’ry lives inside my pen.